 SA2 A2b:

-According to TS23.502, DN-AAA server address can be locally configured in SMF of Relay UE, can be identified based on DN-specific identity, or can be retrieved from UDM of Remote UE.
-If the DNN-AAA server address is provided by the UDM, and if the Remote UE and the Relay UE are from different PLMNs, the Relay UE’s SMF may not be able to reach the Remote UE’s DN-AAA server and in this case, SMF may fallback to other method.
+According to TS23.502, DN-AAA server address can be locally configured in SMF of Relay UE, can be identified based on DN-specific identity, or can be retrieved from UDM of the Remote UE.
+If the DNN-AAA server address is provided by the UDM, and if the Remote UE and the Relay UE are from different PLMNs, the Relay UE’s SMF may not be able to reach the Remote UE’s DN-AAA server, and in this case SA2 would need to further study whether and how secondary authentication for Remote UE is feasible.